microsoft/Freeflow/README.md

 # Quick Start: run a demo of Freeflow #

-Below is the steps of running Freeflow in fully-isolated RDMA mode.
+Below are the steps of running Freeflow in fully-isolated RDMA mode.

 Step 1: Start Freeflow router (one instance per server)
 ```